qwerfd2/SSHM-Modding-Suite/README.md

 Usage: ```python script.py pack.pak output_dir```

-File will be saved to "output" folder.
+File will be saved to "output_dir" folder.

 Dependencies: Python 3, obviously, but nothing else in particular.
 I could make a progress bar but... eh...